jbush001/NyuziProcessor/tests/README.md

     def check_result(source_file, program_output):

 This will open 'source_file' and scan through it looking for the patterns CHECK and CHECKN.
-These will verify that the outputput string following it either occurs in program_output or does not, respectively.
+These will verify that the output string following it either occurs in program_output or does not, respectively.
 Check patterns can be embedded in comments.
 This is usually used on the output of the program.
 For example: